maxzavi/ksh/readme.md

 cd ksh
 ```

-Execute ksh usin ksh filename:
+Execute ksh using ksh filename:

 ```cmd
 ksh step1.ksh
 ```

+## Use ksh logger
-Add logger.ksh for logging and use in step1.ksh
+Add logger.ksh for logging and use in step2.ksh

 Error handler in step2.ksh